I'll Get You: Structure

-The song's opening line "Imagine I'm in love with you" was innovative, drawing the listener immediately into the story.
-McCartney would cite this as an early example of Lewis Carroll's influence on Lennon's lyrics—a ploy explored again in later compositions such as "Lucy in the Sky with Diamonds", "Strawberry Fields Forever" and Lennon's solo "Imagine".
+The song's opening line, "Imagine I'm in love with you," was innovative, drawing the listener immediately into the story.
+McCartney would cite it as an early example of Lewis Carroll's influence on Lennon's lyrics—a ploy explored again in later compositions such as "Lucy in the Sky with Diamonds", "Strawberry Fields Forever" and Lennon's solo "Imagine".
 Reiterating its A-side's catchphrase ("Yeah"), and assuming the heavy scouse accents conspicuous on their early records, Lennon and McCartney "drawl their way through a mock-naïve love lyric".
 McCartney later singled out the chord change underneath "It's not like me to pretend" as unusual (moving from a D major to A minor), and crediting the Joan Baez rendition of the folk song "All My Trials" as inspiration.
 "I [also] liked that slightly faggy way we sang: 'Oh yeah, oh yeah', which was very distinctive, very Beatley."
 Looking back in 1967, Lennon said: "Ever heard anyone from Liverpool singing 'yes'?
 It’s yeah!".

 Release

-The song was a B-side on two occasions.
-It was initially released as the B-side of "She Loves You" (on 28 August 1963 in the United Kingdom and 16 September in the United States) and was also released in the US only on 21 May 1964 as the B-side of "Sie liebt dich", a German language recording of the previous A-side.
+The song was initially released as the B-side of She Loves You on two occasions, firstly on 28 August 1963 in the United Kingdom, and then on 16 September in the United States.
+It was also released in the US only on 21 May 1964 as the B-side of "Sie liebt dich", a German language recording of the previous A-side.
 Both were released on the Swan Records label in the United States—the only Beatles releases on that label (the British release was on Parlophone).

 The song was also released in the US on 10 April 1964 on the Capitol Records album The Beatles' Second Album.
 It was not released on album in the UK until the Rarities release as part of the set The Beatles Collection.
 A live version of the song, recorded at the London Palladium on 13 October 1963, is included on Anthology 1.
-A version was also recorded at the BBC Paris studios in London on 16 July 1963 for airing on programme nine of the "Pop Go The Beatles" radio series, and has currently not been made officially available.
+A version was also recorded at the BBC Paris studios in London on 16 July 1963 for airing on programme nine of the "Pop Go The Beatles" radio series and has currently not been made officially available.
 Another BBC performance, recorded on 7 September 1963, was officially issued in 2013 on On Air – Live at the BBC Volume 2.

 The song is available on compact disc in the first volume of the two-disc Past Masters compilation.

+In 2025, this 62-year-old track made the Official Charts Company's Physical Singles Chart in the UK reaching #9.